Omar-p/learning-notes/aws/aws.md

     - ![img_66.png](img_66.png)
 - Cooldown Period in seconds.. how long to wait for scaling action before doing the next one.. remember there is a minimum billable time for each instance.
   - ![img_65.png](img_65.png)
-- use ec2 status health check -> self healing.
+- use ec2 status health check -> self-healing.

 #### Trick [ec2 ASG]